Limit of Love: Umizaru: Plot

 While attending to an injured pregnant staff member, Megumi Honma, Senzaki becomes separated from the rest of his team as Homma informs him of a faster route to the escape hatches.
 The shortcut brings them to the vehicle deck of the ferry, where they meet an irritable passenger, Shinichi Ebihara, tending to his precious Ferrari.
 A sudden lurch wreaks havoc on the vehicles and ignites the petroleum, causing a massive explosion.
-The fire forces the 4 scrambling for cover on another deck where they become disoriented; trapped with no idea where to go.
+The fire forces the four scrambling for cover on another deck where they become disoriented and trapped with no idea where to go.
 Ebihara eventually suffers an injury to his left thigh.
 They radio for help and find a duct in the room bears the markings "68-4T".

-The frantic JCG crisis command centre tries to locate the room which the 4 are trapped in, as Shimokawa and other officers pore over the schematics of the ship, desperate for some feasible route of escape.
+The frantic JCG crisis command centre tries to locate the room which the four are trapped in, as Shimokawa and other officers pore over the schematics of the ship, desperate for some feasible route of escape.
 Shimokawa decides they have no choice but to swim underwater to attempt an escape into another level of the ship.
 Despite protests of the others, Shimokawa insists that his route is the only option left.
-Senzaki and Yoshioka bring the pregnant Honma and injured Ebihara through the perilous underwater swim, The 4 eventually complete the swim into another level which was yet unflooded and remain there.
+Senzaki and Yoshioka bring the pregnant Honma and injured Ebihara through the perilous underwater swim, The four eventually complete the swim into another level which was yet unflooded and remain there.

 As the last of the passengers have been evacuated, Senzaki, Yoshioka and the 2 victims are the only ones unaccounted for, still cut off from radio contact with no help.
-Shimokawa, since his promotion to shore command position from his days with Senzaki on the Nagare, is forced to grapple with a tough decision: to continue the recovery of the missing 4 with other rescue divers or withdrawing all teams to avoid suffering casualties in a likely fruitless rescue attempt.
+Shimokawa, since his promotion to shore command position from his days with Senzaki on the Nagare, is forced to grapple with a tough decision: to continue the recovery of the missing four with other rescue divers or withdrawing all teams to avoid suffering casualties in a likely fruitless rescue attempt.
 Further explosions and casualties force Shimokawa to withdraw other divers; a decision met with great disdain and frustration from the on-site divers who comply with reluctance.

 Now safe on shore, Izawa notices the return of the rescue divers from the sinking ship and worriedly inquires the whereabouts of her boyfriend.
-Her worst fears are confirmed when JCG officials make the press release stating the names of the missing divers and passengers, and that rescue efforts have been suspended due to the danger posed to rescuers, as she watches helplessly at the raging inferno on Clover, while the JCG command has little idea where to proceed and must make more swift decisions, awaiting their confirmation of success by radio.
+Her worst fears are confirmed when JCG officials release the names of the missing divers and passengers, stating that rescue efforts have been suspended due to extreme danger.
+She watches helplessly as the inferno rages on the Clover.
+Meanwhile, the JCG command struggles to determine their next steps, awaiting radio contact from the trapped survivors.